ansys/pyturbogrid/doc/source/getting_started/functions.rst

 get_turbogrid_exe_path
 ----------------------

-Returns Path object for the location of the Turbogrid executable that will be used by launch_turbogrid function call above.
+Returns Path object for the location of the TurboGrid executable that is used by launch_turbogrid function call.

 pyturbogrid_core
 ================